martinrist/reactive-with-rxjs-bacon/content.md

 - Overview of some of the key concepts

 - Introduction to two commonly-used frameworks
-    - Bacon.js
-    - RxJS

-- Show some code, discuss the differences
+- Discuss some of the key differences between the frameworks

+- Show some code examples

 ---